ABOUT THE COMPETITION

 Additional Award Categories

-Teams who do not win Top 3 are eligible to win additional award categories and win physical prizes
+Teams are also eligible to win additional award categories and win physical prizes

 Physical prizes list: NES Classic, Apple Airpods, Fitbit Charge 3, Apple TV 4th Gen, JBL Charge 3 Speaker, Saleae Logic 4, TI Backpack, TI Notebook, TI Power Bank, and more.